Aviary: 20th century to modern day

 The Snowdon Aviary in London Zoo was designed by Antony Armstrong-Jones, 1st Earl of Snowdon, Cedric Price and Frank Newby, and built in 1962–1964.

 The Bronx Zoo's World of Birds, a two-story bird house completed in 1972, is a huge, landscaped, indoor free-flight exhibit.
 The one-way flow pattern in the exhibit moves the visitors through twenty-five birds habitats, ranging from desert to tropical forest.
 Each setting recreates with impressive fidelity the microculture of the birds that fly merrily about within their diorama world, complete with living plants.
 Five of the aviaries are completely open: in two of the largest the uncaged public walks through the habitat with birds freely overhead.

 The Henry Doorly Zoo's Simmons Aviary opened in 1983 and is one of the world's largest free-flight aviaries.
 About 500 birds from all parts of the world occupy the area of the aviary.
 In this 4 acre exhibit, visitors see flamingos, ducks, swans, storks, cranes, spoonbills, ibis and egrets.
 The Aviary is 800 ft long and rises to 75 ft at the center.
 The structure of two-inch nylon mesh is supported by a system of cables and poles.
 The use of nylon instead of wire is a unique concept.

-Birds of Eden bird sanctuary, located in the Western Cape of South Africa, is possibly the largest free flight aviary in the world.
-The aviary opened in 2005 and covers an area of 21761 m2 with a total volume of 375372 m3.
+Birds of Eden bird sanctuary, located in the Western Cape of South Africa, was the largest free flight aviary in the world from its opening in 2005 until 2026.
+The aviary covers an area of 21761 m2 with a total volume of 375372 m3.
 It is home to around 3,000 individual birds from 200 species.

+The Deccan Birds Aviary, located at the Kothwalguda Eco Park in Hyderabad, India, stands as the largest free-flight walk-through aviary by land area.
+Covering an area of 6 acre, the Deccan Birds Aviary hosts roughly 6,500 birds from four continents.
+The aviary opened to the public in March 2026.